semantic-flow/sflo-dendron-notes/sflow.conv.cline.recording-prompt.md

 - Append new exchanges in chronological order
 - Maintain conversational flow while editing for clarity
 - Update file before responding (as observed)
+- don't report on the recording meta-process unless something goes wrong, I don't want to hear that "the conversation has been faithfully recorded."